Robert FitzRoy: Governor of New Zealand

 To meet the financial shortfall, FitzRoy raised the customs duties, then replaced them with property and income taxes.
 All these expedients failed.
 Before long the Colony was faced with bankruptcy, and FitzRoy was forced to begin issuing promissory notes, paper money without backing.

-Meanwhile, the Māori in the far North, around the Bay of Islands, who had been the first to sign the Treaty of Waitangi, were feeling increasingly sidelined and resentful of the changes that had taken place in New Zealand.
+Meanwhile, Māori in the far North, around the Bay of Islands, who had been the first to sign the Treaty of Waitangi, were feeling increasingly sidelined and resentful of the changes that had taken place in New Zealand.
 To signal their resentment, Hōne Heke cut down the flagpole at Kororāreka.
 Rather than address the problems, FitzRoy had the flagpole re-erected.
 Hone Heke cut it down again, four times altogether; by the fourth occasion the First New Zealand War, sometimes called the Flagstaff War or the Northern War, was well under way.

 FitzRoy quickly realized that he did not have the resources to bring about a quick end to the war.
 Meanwhile, the spokesmen for the New Zealand Company were active back in the United Kingdom, lobbying against FitzRoy's governorship, which they presented to the House of Commons in a very poor light.
 As a result, he was shortly afterwards recalled and replaced by George Grey, then governor of South Australia.
 Grey was given the backing and financial support that FitzRoy had needed but was denied.